 - Add data sources to get alerts about file activity in your designated cloud services, such as Google Drive, Microsoft OneDrive, or Box, and email services such as Gmail or Microsoft Office 365.

-For more informationabout how you can use Code42 to detect, investigate, and respond to insider threat, see Detect and respond to insider threats.
+For more informationabout how you can use Code42 to detect, investigate, and respond to insider risks, see Detect and respond to insider risks.